 Lung compliance is calculated by dividing tidal volume by the esophageal pressure change measured at the moment of zero flow between inspiration and expiration.
-Total pulmonary resistance is calculated at mid-tidal volume by determining the pressure difference between the points of mid-inspiration and mid-expiration and dividing this by the sum of the inspiratory and expiratory flows measured at the same points in time.
-3 Krieger's paper shows how and where to make the different pressure measurements during a respiratory cycle.
+Total pulmonary resistance is calculated at mid-tidal volume by determining the pressure difference between the points of mid-inspiration and mid-expiration and dividing this by the sum of the inspiratory and expiratory flows measured at the same points in time.2 3 Krieger's paper shows how and where to make the different pressure measurements during a respiratory cycle.

-Beardsmore CS, Helms S, Stocks J, Hatch DJ, Silverman M. Improved esophageal techniques for use in infants.
+1 Beardsmore CS, Helms S, Stocks J, Hatch DJ, Silverman M. Improved esophageal techniques for use in infants.
 J. Appl.
 Physio.
 1980; 49:735-742.

 Several of the older infants who will receive chloral hydrate may develop snoring during sleep.
 This will result in an increase of their inspiratory and total pulmonary resistance.
 When this occurs, an effort should be made to relieve the obstruction by positioning the infant or by extending the neck and pushing the mandible forward until snoring disappears and a minimal esophageal pressure change is obtained.
 Snoring has a minimal effect on expiratory resistance and therefore this value should be calculated in all infants over 3 months of age.
 Expiratory resistance can be calculated following the method described by Krieger.
-In newborn infants, snoring is unusual and total pulmonary resistance should be determined because the frequent non-linearity of their pressure volume curve does not allow the accurate separation of expiratory and inspiratory resistance.
-Improper position of the face mask may lead to airway obstruction.
-This can be
+In newborn infants, snoring is unusual and total pulmonary resistance should be determined because the frequent nonlinearity of their pressure volume curve does not allow the accurate separation of expiratory and inspiratory resistance.4 Improper position of the face mask may lead to airway obstruction.
+This can be detected by the sudden increase in esophageal pressure after the mask have been attached.

-Cook CD, Sutherland JM, Segal S, Cherry RB, Mead J, McIlroy MB, Smith CA. Studies of respiratory physiology in the newborn infant.
-III.
-Measurements of mechanics of respiration.
-J. Clin.
-Invest.
-1957; 36:440-448 detected by the sudden increase in esophageal pressure after the mask have been attached.
 This change in esophageal pressure should be minimal initially, but may increase because of rebreathing.
 At least 10 breaths need to be analyzed for compliance and resistance in each infant and the values averaged.
 The individual results of compliance and conductance (the reciprocal of resistance) need to be related to body weight and length in order to compare the two different groups of infants.

-Krieger I. Studies on mechanics of respiration in infancy.
+- 3 Krieger I. Studies on mechanics of respiration in infancy.
 Am.
 J. Dis.
 Child.
-1963; 105:51-60.

-Tapia IL, Gerhardt T, Goldman S, Hehre D, Feller R, Bancalari E. Influence of tidal volume on lung compliance and resistance in infants with acute respiratory failure.
+1963; 105:51-60. - 4 Tapia IL, Gerhardt T, Goldman S, Hehre D, Feller R, Bancalari E. Influence of tidal volume on lung compliance and resistance in infants with acute respiratory failure.
 Clin.
 Res.
 1982; 30:908A.